AlexaCai/myFlix-client/README.md

 Technical aspects

-Parcel is the build tool used to build the front-end side of the server-side movie-api.

-index.html is the entry point of the app (parcel src/index.html).
-Parcel therefore begin gathering dependencies from index.html and bundling them.
+Parcel is the build tool used to build the front-end side. index.html is the entry point of the app (parcel src/index.html).